• 25 June - Wednesday afternoon - Smalton

 "I do.
 Let's take the trail through the woodlot, okay?"

 We cut through the field behind the house and followed the street to the entrance to the woodlot, without saying anything.
 Once under the trees, Sean stopped.
-Not looking at me, he said, "Last summer, we would have been holding hands.
+Not looking at me, he said, "Last summer, we were holding hands.
 Now I don't know what to do."

 "We can hold hands if you'd like.
 I'm naturally a touchy-feely cuddly kind of person."